Design Tips are series of ideas and tips that can help you make the most of templates.

 Item Funding Policy: Participants, in this case residents of the city, can choose to increase or decrease the amount of funds for a given program.
 This means that if a program is working well residents can fund more of the program and if it is working poorly residents can fund less of it or recommend that it be eliminated by not funding it at all.
 All items start out with zero funding – the “Zero Base”.

 Write-In Candidate: We allow residents to add up to two write-in candidates for new programs and ask them to indicate how much they’d like to invest in these new programs.

 We’re really excited about Zero-Based Budgeting because it provides residents with a means to shape the programs of the city in a way that better meets their needs over time.

 The standard version of Buy a Feature uses the time of purchase of items to understand the preferences of the group, as we believe that the faster an item is funded and the more stable it remains during the forum is a solid indication of its priority.

 Some facilitators have asked for additional information on the priorities of the funded items, so you can now require that items are rank ordered by the participants after they complete their purchases.

 Phew!
-That’s a lot of compelling variations of an incredibly powerful framework.
-Check in next week on how to post-process the results of these great varations.
+That’s a lot of compelling variations of an incredibly powerful template.
+Check in next week on how to post-process the results of these great variations.
 And do tell: What are some of the variations you’ve found most effective in your work?